 Let me be clear by having you first see that enlarged article heading in boldface type.
 I did not finish the Ultrabeast in 2013, nor did I finish it in 2014.
-After years of training and revising my diet, training and mindset, I finally completed the Ultra Beast in 2015 and again in 2016.
+After years of training and revising my diet, training and mindset, I finally completed the Ultra Beast in 2015 and again in 2016, 2017, got very close to a sub12 finish in 2019 and I even became a contestant in the Death Race in 2018 while actually becoming one of the 18 finishers of the 2019 Death Race!
+Every year I completed the event, I did better, which you will no doubt know why after reading this.
 For historical purposes in 2013 I sustained an injury at mile 13 due to a combination of arrogance and momentary lapse of concentration for a fraction of a second that led from being caught up to the wave before me (an hour and a half behind 1st place in fact), to being forced to walk the rest of the course in hopes of scraping by the last cutoff.
 I won’t go over that story again, as you’ve probably already read it here.
 2014 was a lesson in nutrition and an unfortunate brush with illness the night before that through further discussion will sound like a pitiful excuse.

-It sucks, but it these things happen.
-Looking back, failing these events were the best thing that has ever happened to me.
+It sucks, but these things happen.
+Looking back, failing these events were the best things that has ever happened to me.
 I accepted those failures and kept my head held high and smashed my goal in 2015 to not only survive but thrive through the Ultra Beast by finishing before the sun even went down.
-The purpose of this article is to hopefully pass along some lessons learned from other athletes as well as myself that can better your confidence, performance and preparedness for this year’s Vermont/Tahoe/Hawaii/Jersey Spartan Ultrabeast.
+The purpose of this article is to hopefully pass along some lessons learned from other athletes as well as myself that can better your confidence, performance and preparedness for this year’s Spartan Ultrabeast, at whatever venue you fancy.

 Like a grave admission of personal weakness at some AA meeting… My name is Neil Murphy, and I DNF’d the Ultrabeast.
 Twice.

 Here is what you can learn from me.